Any links to Amazon are affiliate links.

 McKenna was less social this week while nursing.
 She did, however, sometimes seem to not eat as much at a feeding.

 Naps started really well.
 I was having to wake her from most naps.
 I even made the mistake of thinking, “I think we might be past the times of short naps.”
 HA!
 Don’t ever think that.
 After a weekend of disruptions, it took her a few days to get back on track.
 But she got there.

-Waketime lengths stayed the same.
+Waketime lengths stayed the same as last week.
 I did notice the extreme importance of her first waketime, though.
 It really needs to be 50 minutes–absolutely no more.
 If it is more, she doesn’t nap as long for her first nap.